shaharhac/new-mac/README.md

 ### Raycast

-[Raycast](https://www.raycast.com/) is my favorite tool on the list and the backbone of my prodactivity.
-Raycast is an all-in-one quick launcher, which lets do practically everything from its command line. problems i solve with Raycast:
+[Raycast](https://www.raycast.com/) is my favorite tool on the list.
+Raycast is an all-in-one quick launcher, which lets you do practically everything from its command line. problems I solve with Raycast:

  * Opening everything (app, sites, files)
  * Cliboard history manager
  * Calculator
- * Window managment
+ * Window management
  * Adding quick tasks to Todoist
  * Adding quick notes to obsidian
  * Glancing on my Jira Tickets